Leap Administration Overview¶

 Users submit problems to solvers, which are either quantum processing units (QPUs) or hybrid; hybrid solvers use a combination of quantum and classical resources.
+Solvers are available by region (for example, North America or Europe).
 A project is a way of managing a logical or organizational grouping of solvers and users.
 A customer contract defines each project, including the solvers that are available, the amount of access time that is available each month to run problems on solvers, and the domains and subdomains (or individual email addresses) of the users who can be invited.
 In addition, users can have an individual amount of solver access time allocated to them.

 For information about D-Wave quantum computers, problems, and solvers, go to the Getting Started with D-Wave Solvers guide.

 If you have access to Leap Admin, then you have been designated as a project administrator to manage one or more projects that have been created by D-Wave in accordance with your customer contract.

 To get started quickly, go to Quick Start.